rwbfd/OpenCompetitionV2/README.md

 Please pay attention:
 1. The docker image is huge.
-2. If one wishes to use GPU, please use nvidia docker.
+2. If one wishes to use GPU, please use Nvidia docker.
 3. The image is being constantly updated.
 4. If one wishes to use cuml, one must use the command `conda activate rapids-0.16`.
 Once it is done, one should use the command `conda deactivate`.

-**Unfortunately, the above command for activating rapids-0.16 does not yet work due to the fact that it is not possible to activate conda environemnt.
+**Unfortunately, the above command for activating rapids-0.16 does not yet work due to the fact that it is not possible to activate conda environment.
 Any help is welcomed.**
 ### General Functionality
 The following functionalities have already been implemented.